Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

 Air conditioners are typically installed on concrete pads.
-Over time, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+As time passes, the pad could crack, shift or sink.
+This can result in malfunctions and even premature failure.
+Let’s discuss some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor